 Dallas Baptist University's educator preparation programs strive to provide a quality learning experience that enables all candidates to impact P-12 learning.
-The e-portfolio is designed to be an individualized collection of documents to prepare the candidate for future positions; demonstrate the candidate's ongoing knowledge, skills, experiences, and dispositions; and provide the candidate with the opportunity for self-reflection.
-All graduate candidates are required to compile and maintain an electronic, developmental portfolio.
-There are three types of documents that must be included in the e-portfolio: required documents, foundational elements, and competency artifacts.
+The Defense of Degree is designed to be an individualized collection of documents to prepare the candidate for future positions; demonstrate the candidate's ongoing knowledge, skills, experiences, and dispositions; and provide the candidate with the opportunity for self-reflection.
+All graduate candidates are required to compile and maintain an electronic, developmental Defense of Degree.
+There are three types of documents that must be included in the Defense of Degree: required documents, foundational elements, and competency artifacts.
 Throughout the program, the candidate will collect these documents and upload them to their designed TaskStream account.